-In an age of apps and Google AdWords, you might find it surprising that one of the most effective tools for event promotion is still email.
-At every stage of your sales lifecycle, you should be tapping into your email database to share an invite, discount, or sneak peak of your event — and make your existing attendees feel special.
+In an age of apps and social media, you might find it surprising that one of the most effective tools for event promotion is still email.
+At every stage of your sales lifecycle, you should be tapping into your email database to share an invite, discount, or sneak peek of your event — and make your existing attendees feel special.

 But between spam filters and overflowing inboxes, sending an email doesn’t guarantee a sale — or even a click.
 Here are a few best practices to help you stand out and drive traffic from your emails to your event listing.